ThrowTheSwitch/Unity/docs/UnityGettingStartedGuide.md

 function can contain anything you would like to run before each test.
 The tearDown function can contain anything you would like to run after each test.
 Both functions accept no arguments and return nothing.
 You may leave either or both of these blank if you have no need for them.

-If you're using a compiler that is configured to make these functions optional, you may leave them off completely.
+If you're using Ceedling or the test runner generator script, you may leave these off completely.
 Not sure?
 Give it a try.
 If you compiler complains that it can't find setUp or tearDown when it links, you'll know you need to at least include an empty function for these.